On this page

 If purchasing eRecognition, you should pay attention to the following:

 1. Check your registration with the Dutch Chamber of Commerce (KvK)

 In order to use eRecognition, your company or organisation must be registered with the Dutch Chamber of Commerce.

-The government organisation with which you do digital business selects an assurance level at which to offer its services.
+The government organisation with which you do digital business selects a security level at which to offer its services.
 Your eRecognition token must comply with at least that prescribed level.
-There are 5 assurance levels, ranging from low to extremely high assurance.
-You may always use an eRecognition token for services with the same or with a lower assurance level.
+There are 5 security levels, ranging from low to extremely high security.
+You may always use an eRecognition token for services with the same or with a lower security level.
 If you are purchasing eRecognition for several employees, you could decide to purchase eRecognition tokens for different levels, for various services.

 3. Keep the different rates in mind

 You pay a purchasing fee for an eRecognition token.
 The costs depend on which type you choose and on the level of security.
 Service providers may charge once-off and recurrent costs.
 An overview of the costs is available in the Recognised Service Providers Matrix (Dutch).

 You purchase eRecognition from a recognised service provider (Dutch) of your choice.
 Besides the assurance level, also take note of the costs and the token type, the application procedure, the lead time, the replacement procedure and the possible Help Desk availability.